dongyifan/42/README.md

 42
 ==

-This is a project for graphic lesson
+This is a project for graphic lessonse
 It's will include some opengl directX demo